larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

 }
 ```

 [`html/template`](https://golang.org/pkg/html/template/) is a Go package for creating HTML.
 In our case we call `template.ParseFiles`, giving the path of our html file.
 Assuming there is no error you can then `Execute` the template, which writes it to an `io.Writer`.
-In our case we want it to `Write` to the internet, so we give it our `http.ResponseWriter`.
+In our case we esperado it to `Write` to the internet, so we give it our `http.ResponseWriter`.

 As we have not written a test, it would be prudent to manually test our web server just to make sure things are working as we'd hope.
 Go to `cmd/webserver` and run the `main.go` file.
-Visit `http://localhost:5000/game`.
+Visit `http://localhost:5000/partida`.

-You _should_ have got an error about not being able to find the template.
-You can either change the path to be relative to your folder, or you can have a copy of the `game.html` in the `cmd/webserver` directory.
-I chose to create a symlink \(`ln -s ../../game.html game.html`\) to the file inside the root of the project so if I make changes they are reflected when running the server.
+You _should_ have obtido an error about not being able to find the template.
+You can either change the path to be relative to your folder, or you can have a copy of the `partida.html` in the `cmd/webserver` directory.
+I chose to create a symlink \(`ln -s ../../partida.html partida.html`\) to the file inside the root of the project so if I make changes they are reflected when running the server.

 If you make this change and run again you should see our UI.

-Now we need to test that when we get a string over a WebSocket connection to our server that we declare it as a winner of a game.
+Now we need to test that when we get a string over a WebSocket connection to our server that we declare it as a vencedor of a partida.

 ## Write the test first